-We see the term biologics a lot, especially in the medical world.
-Yet, for many there exists a confusion as to the specific meaning behind this ambiguous term.
+We see the term “biologics” a lot, especially in the medical world.
+Yet, many are confused about the meaning behind this ambiguous term.
 After all, we see the term “biological” in everything from skincare products to laundry detergent.
 If you’ve ever wondered what exactly biologics are, what they treat and how they feature in the medical landscape, hopefully this article will shed some light.

-Biologics, and by extension biological products, are medical solutions that use substances or compounds based on living tissues as an alternative or supplement to small molecule pharmaceuticals.
-They may be based on human, animal or microorganism materials and can be used to make everything from vaccines to blood products.
+Biologics, and by extension, biological products, are medical solutions that use substances or compounds based on living tissues.
+Biological drugs may be based on human, animal or microorganism materials and can be used to make everything from vaccines to blood products.
+These come as an alternative or supplement to small-molecule pharmaceuticals, which comprise commonly known synthetic drugs such as ibuprofen, aspirin and penicillin.

-They are composed of proteins, sugars, nucleic acids and combinations of the same.
-Biological drugs are manufactured through a process of chemical synthesis.
-They are administered in the form of a liquid which is introduced intravenously, either through a drip or an injection pen.
+Biological drugs are composed of proteins, sugars, nucleic acids, and combinations of the same.
+They are manufactured through chemical synthesis.
+They are administered as a liquid introduced intravenously, either through a drip or an injection pen.

 Aside from blood products and vaccines, biologics are usually used to treat long-term chronic conditions.
-To date, biologics have been used successfully in the treatment of conditions like;
+To date, biologics have been used successfully in the treatment of various conditions, such as:

 - Crohn’s disease